RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Creating an API integration/generating-a-bearer-token-for-custom-applications/generating-a-bearer-token-for-custom-applications.md

 - The grant\_type is the type of token you are requesting, in this case we are wanting a application token
 - The grant\_type for an application token is client\_credentials

-This is based on the grant flow from Microsoft -&gt; [https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)
+This is based on the grant flow from Microsoft -> [https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)

 The scope is the Application ID URI attaching the scopes to the requested token